 A R I Z O N A, Live in Nashville

 Date: October 29th, 2020, 9 pm CST

-My Take: The streaming quality and, at times, sound quality left something to be desired, but the energy and quality of each song was impressive and entertaining.
+My Take: The streaming quality and, at times, sound quality left something to be desired, but the energy and quality of each song were impressive and entertaining.
 Almost all of my A R I Z O N A favorites and a few unfamiliar tunes were performed, and the set was pleasantly longer than Future Islands’ set.
 Much like Sam Herring, lead singer Zach Hannah made an effort to help the audience feel connected and secure in an uncertain time, which I’m sure was appreciated by the audience as a whole.
 He also reached Herring levels of emotion at times.
 Having some experience with livestream concerts made it easier for me to enjoy the experience, as well.